mrlacey/dotnet-maui-workshop-xaml/Part 0 - Overview/README.md

 Many people are unaware that there are multiple ways of writing XAML, and I've met very few developers who have ever thought about what "good XAML" looks like.

-If this isn't something you've thought about before, take a moment now to think about what would make a good XAML file.
+If you haven't considered this before, take a moment now to consider what makes a good XAML file.

+It's ok, I'll wait.

+...

+...

+...

 ...